In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 There are several ways software can help you complete a self-assessment tax return.

-Software, like Landlord Studio, can help you ensure your digital records are kept accurate and up to date so when it comes to tax time all you need to do is run a report.
+Software, like Landlord Studio, can help you keep accurate, up-to-date digital financial records (in line with future MTD requirements) so when it comes to tax time all you need to do is run a report.
 Landlord Studio is designed to make your income and expense tracking for your rentals as easy as possible with default expense categories in line with property tax requirements, and over 15 financial reports designed to help you gain a clear and nuanced oversight of your property portfolio financials whenever you need it.

 There are, however, a couple of things that software can’t yet do.
-Namely, you can’t register through software and you can’t pay through the software.
+Namely, you can’t register for online self-assessments through software and you can’t pay through the software.
 Registering for a self-assessment tax return, and paying your final tax bill, must be done directly through HMRC.

 For example, as a sole trader, you might explore an accounting platform designed for small businesses such as Xero.
 However, if you only have a small business with few expenses and a small amount of income you might want to explore a simpler and more affordable option.